tmwagency/labs-blog/_posts/2014-01-09-SwiftClick.md

 comments: true
 layout: post
 title: SwiftClick
-date: 2014-01-09 12:00:00
+date: {}
 categories:
   - "front-end"
-  - "touch devices"
+  - touch devices
 author: ivan
 excerpt: "It's important to make sure a team of developers are all on the same page when developing across multiple projects.
 We look at what helps our front-end team at TMW."
 published: true
 ---

 As many of you will have experienced when using touch devices such as iPhones, clicking on HTML elements sometimes feels a bit sluggish.
 This is because there is a [300ms delay](http://updates.html5rocks.com/2013/12/300ms-tap-delay-gone-away) before click events are fired.
-This is simply not an acceptable user experience and so the exploration of potential solutions to this problem worked its way into our labs here at TMW.
-Since the issue only occurs on devices that support touch events our initial approach was to simply run a basic test for touch support and use a variable for the event name to use in click listeners – the value of which being either 'touchstart' for devices that support touch, or 'click' for those that don't:
+This is not an acceptable user experience and so the exploration of potential solutions to this problem worked its way into our labs here at TMW.
+Since the issue only occurs on devices that support touch events our initial approach was to simply run a basic test for touch support and create a variable for the event name to use in click listeners – the value of which being either 'touchstart' for devices that support touch, or 'click' for those that don't:

 	var clickEventType = "ontouchstart" in window ? "touchstart" : "click";

 The problem with this detection method is that laptops or monitors that support touch would expect a touch event, meaning that if a mouse was being used then click events wouldn't work.
-Because of this the detection method was refined to also check if the device supports orientation change and only use touch events if both conditions are met:
+Because of this the detection method was refined to check if the device supports both touch and orientation change and only use touch events if both conditions are met:

 	var clickEventType = "onorientationchange" in window && "ontouchstart" in window ? "touchstart" : "click";